Wine and dine in the jewel of the Napa Valley.

 Lush yet subtly powerful wines served in a historic stone barn

-The lush yet subtly powerful wines at Ehlers Estate are served in a sturdy 1886 stone barn whose contemporary-rustic decor hints at the modern sensibility informing the winemaking here.
-The focus is on Bordeaux varietals grown on 42 acres of organically and biodynamically farmed vineyards.
-The stars include the J. Leducq Cabernet Sauvignon, made entirely of the varietal, along with two Cabernet blends and Merlot, Petit Verdot, and Cabernet Franc.
-On the lighter side are a Sauvignon Blanc and a rosé of Cabernet Sauvignon, the latter made in the French tradition from grapes grown specifically for this wine.
+The lush yet subtly powerful wines at Ehlers Estate are served in or just outside a sturdy 1886 stone barn whose contemporary-rustic decor hints at the modern sensibility informing the winemaking here.
+The focus at this winery with a captivating history is on Bordeaux varietals grown on 42 acres of organically and biodynamically farmed vineyards.
+The stars include the J. Leducq Cabernet Sauvignon, made entirely of the varietal, along with Cabernet blends and Merlot, Petit Verdot, and Cabernet Franc.
+On the lighter side are a Sauvignon Blanc and a rosé of Cabernet Sauvignon.

 Directions: From Chateau Potelle, head north up Highway 29 (Main Street) past downtown to Ehlers Lane.
 Though the distance is only 3.5 miles, allow 15 or 20 minutes in case traffic is congested.
-If you’re running ahead of schedule, park near the 1200 and 1300 blocks of Main Street and explore the shops a bit.
+If you’re running ahead of schedule, park near Main Street’s 1200 and 1300 blocks and explore the shops a bit.

-Why go: organic and biodynamic farming practices; 19th-century stone building; interesting history; winery profits benefit heart research
+Why go: organic and biodynamic farming practices; 19th-century stone building; captivating history; winery profits benefit heart research

-Backtrack on Highway 29 past downtown St. Helena (almost to Chateau Potelle) for lunch at Farmstead at Long Meadow Ranch.
-For something quicker and more casual, have a pulled-chicken sandwich or similar fare at the Café at Long Meadow Ranch on the same site, or head across the street to the Clif Family Bruschetteria truck; after making your purchase you can enjoy bruschetta and more alfresco behind the Clif Family Winery Tasting Room.
+Backtrack on Highway 29 to downtown St. Helena for lunch at Cook St. Helena (Italian) or continue past downtown (almost to Chateau Potelle) for a farm-to-table lunch at Farmstead at Long Meadow Ranch.
+For something quicker and more casual, head across the street from Farmstead to the Clif Family Bruschetteria truck.

 Tres Sabores Winery